Scientific: Aloe brevifolia (also known as Aloe brevifolia var. brevifolia)

 Disease and pests: None

-Additional comments: A wonderful small densely clumping aloe for smaller open spaces where its unique textural qualities can be showcased.
+Additional comments: This is truly a wonderful, small, densely-clumping aloe for smaller open spaces where its unique textural qualities can be showcased.
 Attracts hummingbirds when in bloom.